 ii) the information about the PDU Session Type in the "pduSessType" attribute and/or the SSC mode in the "sscMode" attribute associated with the application provided as "appId" attribute; and/or

-iii) the information about the PDU Session associated access type as "pduAccTypes" attribute, if the "MultipleAccessTypes" feature is also supported.
+iii) the information about the PDU Session associated list of access types as "pduAccTypes" attribute, if the "MultipleAccessTypes" and/or "E2eDataVolTransTime" feature is also supported.

-15. for an RAT type change, if the "EneNA" feature is supported:
+15. for an RAT type change, if the "EneNA" or "E2eDataVolTransTime" feature is supported and the "RAT_TY_CH" event is subscribed:

 a) new RAT type as "ratType" attribute;